 Male Fertility Testing

-Given that sperm make up half the genetics of a growing embryo and child, it really shouldn’t come as a surprise that men can often be the cause of a couple’s experience with infertility.
+Given that sperm make up half the genetics of a growing embryo and future child, it really shouldn’t come as a surprise that men can just as often be the cause of a couple’s infertility.
 Still, it is often mistakenly assumed that the female partner is the one largely responsible for a couple’s infertility.
+Male fertility testing is a critical step, along with female fertility testing prior to starting any fertility treatment.

 - Sperm count or concentration of sperm per ml of semen